Admission Requirements & Tuition

 Tuition fees are the same for all four departments: 8,500 euros per semester.

-Each student is required to pay a confirmation fee of 200 euros prior to the beginning of their first semester.
+Upon admission, each student is required to pay a confirmation fee of 200 euros prior to the beginning of their first semester to keep his place.
 The subsequent terms of payment will be outlined in a letter to the student once his/her admission has been confirmed.

 There are three firm principles regarding tuition payments: